dantunesd/clean-code/README.md

     // fields
 }

-func CreateAndLog(customer *Customer) {
+// A "main" function aplying something like a "try-catch" block. func CreateAndLog(customer *Customer) {
     if err := Create(customer); err != nil {
         log.Println(err.Error())
     }
 }

-func Create(customer *Customer) error {
+// Now this function doesn't need to bother with codes neither logging, it just passes on the errors. func Create(customer *Customer) error {
     if err := Validate(customer); err != nil {
         return err